mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 # The Result

+The result of the ggplot created above is this:
 <a href="/_pages/tutorials/mining-alices-wonderland/sentiment-wheels.png" target="_blank">
 <img src="/_pages/tutorials/mining-alices-wonderland/sentiment-wheels.png" alt="Sentiment profile" width="780" height="397" align="center"/>
 <i class='fa fa-search-plus '></i> Zoom</a>
+Here we can see that Alice's profile is 'flat', which makes sense since she served as the base.
+We can see that the Rabbit is somewhat more associated with feelings of anticipation and trust, but evokes less disgust.
+The Cheshire cat, on the other hand, evokes plenty of disgust and surprise and is not well trusted.

 ## And a stupid version